- A styling wake-up call

 The Tucson’s interior hones down the hard bevels and drapes digital displays over the center stack in a waterfall of techno.
 There’s hardly any complex surfacing inside, other than the twin hoops that lower the dash and put distance between it and the front passengers.
 Some Tucsons will adopt a digital gauge cluster and a touchscreen for secondary controls; all of them will wave a banner for elegant and understated appeal that puts some premium and luxury cars in the penalty box.

-A 1.6-liter inline-4 with a hybrid system delivers a net of 230 hp and 258 lb-ft of torque.
-A new plug-in hybrid model hasn’t been described in detail yet.
+A 1.6-liter turbo-4 with a hybrid system delivers a net of 230 hp and 258 lb-ft of torque.
+A new plug-in hybrid model uses the same turbo-4 with a 6-speed automatic transmission but engine power is supplemented by a 13.8-kwh battery pack.
+It makes 261 hp, has a 32-mile electric range, gets an estimated 30 mpg when the juice runs out, and can tow 2,000 pounds.
 The Tucson hybrids get special hardware that may boost its directional stability and steering response when the road kinks or gets wet and slippery.

 Hyundai promises better flexibility in the 2022 Tucson with second-row seats that will fold and flip to maximize cargo storage to its fullest potential of 38.7 cubic feet.